Hypercubers/gelatinbrain/README.md

 ## Acknowledgements

 - gelatinbrain, for originally developing the program
-- the host of zqjxkvby.000webhostapp.com, for providing a download link and giving [installation instructions](https://zqjxkvby.000webhostapp.com/permuzzle/installer.html)
+- the host of [zqjxkvby.000webhostapp.com](https://zqjxkvby.000webhostapp.com/permuzzle/), for providing a download link and installation instructions
 - Luna and Hactar, for assembling this repository and its dependencies